 Necklace

 For the bride who wants something different and has guts, an elegant necklace.
-Many holographic "diamonds" are incorporated into this foundation on 1mm thin brown aluminum wire.
-These are all braided together to the right shape.
-On and between these, all materials are glued in brown, dark pink, dark red, bordeaux and purple tones.
-The flowers incorporated are Talinum 'Long John', Clematis, orchids, Scabiosa, hyacinth nails, Madiba chrysanthemums, Ludisia leaf and Tillandsia 'Hermosa' leaf.
+In this substructure, many holographic 'diamonds' are incorporated on 1mm thin brown aluminum wire.
+These are all interwoven into the correct shape.
+All materials are glued on and between these in brown, dark pink, dark red, burgundy and purple shades.
+The processed flowers are Talinum 'Long John', Clematis, orchids, Scabiosa, hyacinth nails, Madiba chrysanthemums, Ludisia leaf and Tillandsia 'Hermosa' leaf.

 Lilac

-A frame made of flat lilac aluminum wire, with a large and a small metal ring wrapped with lilac bouillon wire.
-The stem is made of 5mm thick aluminum wire again wrapped with lilac bouillon wire.
-Between the flat aluminum wire is created a kind of opening of a wreath.
-Here the decorative Talinum 'Long John' is incorporated by putting the side branches on long strands of wire.
-These have been processed together in the form to form a fairly compact whole and therefore form the base into which all the processed flowers are glued in and on.
+A frame made of flat lilac aluminum wire, with a large and a small metal ring wrapped with lilac bullion wire.
+The stem is made of 5mm thick aluminum wire, again wrapped with lilac bullion wire.
+A kind of opening of a wreath has been created between the flat aluminum wire.
+The decorative Talinum 'Long John' is incorporated here by placing the side branches on long strands of wire.
+These are processed together in the shape to form a fairly compact whole and thus form the base on which all processed flowers are glued.
 The flowers used are: Clematis, orchids, Madiba chrysanthemums, Polianthes tuberosa and beautiful green-brown Gloriosa.

-Working with steel grass is labor intensive but the result is ever really special and it dries very nicely - so after the wedding the dried object can be kept for a long time.
-The steel grass is processed using a braiding and weaving technique around a base of wire.
-At the ends, a beautiful wrap is made with copper-colored bouillon wire.
+Working with steel grass is labor-intensive, but the result is always truly special, and it dries very nicely – so after the wedding, the dried object can be preserved for a long time.
+The steel grass is processed using a braiding and weaving technique around a wire base.
+A beautiful winding is made at the ends with copper-colored bullion wire.
 Two beautiful Gloriosa flowers make

 ‘t complete.